janseliger/clippy/README.md

 1. If you are adding new functionality, document it in README.md
 1. If necessary, rebase your commits into logical chunks, without errors
 1. Push the branch up to GitHub
-1. Send me (mojombo) a pull request for your branch
+1. Send a pull request for your branch

 License
 -------